holans/ST-COS/NOTES.md

 * We should support/discuss reading shapefile and areal data separately, and joining them.
 * We could auto-project all the observed domains to the fine-level one.
 * We'll want to make some maps.
 Either by example or by making some helper functions.
+* We should make a function to predict on a target geography after the MCMC is complete.
+This is one of the major uses of the methodology.